 - write prescriptions for medications, including dosage and frequency

 - order and interpret diagnostic tests

 - educate patients about managing their health and design patient treatment plans

 And our family nurse practitioner concentration is designed to put you in this setting.

 This program prepares you to provide health care across the life span in a family practice setting.
 In addition to the classroom requirements, you will complete 690 supervised clinical hours in primary care settings caring for adults, children, women, and families.

 All of the course work for this concentration can be completed online.
-You will find your own preceptors and clinical supervisors in your geographic area.
+You will find your own preceptors in your geographic area.

 You will be eligible to apply for the FNP (Family Nurse Practitioner) certification exam (ANCC and/or AANP) on completion of the program.